clausejs/clausejs/README.md

 # Specky 👓 [![Circle CI](https://circleci.com/gh/settinghead/specky.svg?style=svg)](https://circleci.com/gh/settinghead/specky)

 ### Project status
 - Pre-alpha.
-Not useable.
-Under active research & development.
+Under active development.

 ### What

-A highly flexible JavaScript data validation and conformation framework that enables you to:
+A powerful & highly flexible JavaScript data validation and conformation framework that enables you to:

 - Build your data validation rules (specs) with composable, regex-like expressions built from primitives predicates such as `and`, `or`, `any`, `oneOrMore`, `zeroOrMore`, etc
 - Validate and make assertions about your data with these predicate functions